 One of the resources mentioned in the tweet was an online Harvard University course called CS50: an introduction to Computer Science.
 I signed up and ABSOLUTELY LOVED IT.
 It is billed as a 3 month course but I rattled through it in just 4 weeks plus a couple of weeks to build a final project.

-Somewhere in the midst of CS50/CS50W I discovered Manchester Codes (again via Twitter) and I identified their FastTrack Software Engineer course as a potential route into the tech world.
+Somewhere in the midst of CS50/CS50W I discovered Manchester Codes (This has since re-branded as CommandShift) and I identified their FastTrack Software Engineer course as a potential route into the tech world.

 How did you start learning to code?